 LIBERTARIAN PARTY OF NEW MEXICO

-Adopted in Convention, April 18, 2015, Albuquerque, New Mexico.
+Adopted in Convention, April 8, 2017, Albuquerque, New Mexico.
 Filed with New Mexico Secretary of State June 29, 2017.

 ARTICLE I – NAME, PRINCIPLES, PURPOSE, and

 1.1 – NAME

 (a) The Libertarian Party organization in the State of New Mexico shall be The Libertarian Party

 (b) The name of LPNM organizations within each political subdivision or campus shall be The

 1.2 – PRINCIPLES